Important Links for Portuguese Genealogy

 A Ship Manifest, a Passport, and a Newspaper in your research

 My great grandfather, Francisco Machado Drummond, grandson of Francisco Ferreira Drummond, the historian from São Sebastião, Terceira Island – Azores, emigrated from the Azores to Brazil, for the first time, when he had just completed 13 years old.
 His passport was clear with several information about himself.
 I found it at the archives in Angra do Heroísmo, Terceira Island (see footnote 1.).
-This was the first of several others trips he was going to do during his life time between the Azores and Rio de Janeiro, Brazil.
-Finding his passports records at the Angra's archives brought so much life to my great grandfather, his family history, thus my family genealogy.
+This was the first of several other trips he was going to do during his lifetime between the Azores and Rio de Janeiro, Brazil.
+Finding his passport records at the Angra's archives brought so much life to my great grandfather, his family history, thus my family genealogy.

 The second time he traveled to Rio de Janeiro was in the company of his second wife and a son of six months old.
 The year was 1893.
 After obtaining a copy of their passport for this second trip from the archives in Angra do Heroísmo, Terceira, BPARAH, I was able to learn when they were traveling - June or July of 1893.
 Attached to the family passport there was also the ship ticket’s receipt.
 On the ticket receipt there was the ship's name, the Lissabon.
 What a great find to continue my research.